Summary and Schedule

 Python

 Python version 3.8 or above is required.
-Type python -v
+Type python -V

-at your shell prompt and press enter to see what version of Python is
+(or python3 -V on Mac) at your shell prompt and press enter

-installed on your system.
-If you do not have Python installed on your
+to see what version of Python is installed on your system.
+If you do not

-system and require assistance with the installation, you can take a look
+installation, you can take a look at the

 instructions provided by Software Carpentry for installing Python in